 8. Embrace The Warm-Up

-The muscles and ligaments need to be stretched and warmed up to work it the best of its ability and without injury.
+The muscles and ligaments need to be stretched and warmed up to work it to the best of their ability and without injury.

-But the misconception is dropping down for a few seconds to touch the toes is enough.
-Warm-up instead by getting the blood pumping.
-Do what is called a dynamic warm-up which consists of moves like forward lunges, squats, and leg swings before the run.
+But the misconception is dropping down for a few seconds to touch the toes is enough—warm-up instead by getting the blood pumping.
+Do a dynamic warm-up that consists of moves like forwarding lunges, squats, and leg swings before the run.

 9. Sign Up For A Race